-In 2015, Messrs.
-Bonnie, Robertson and Ryder served as members of the compensation committee.
-Effective May 25, 2016, Mr. Palter was appointed to the compensation committee.
+In 2016, Messrs.
+Bonnie, Palter, Robertson and Ryder served as members of the compensation committee.
 None of the members of our compensation committee is or has in the past served as an officer or employee of our company.
 None of our executive officers currently serves, or in the past year has served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our board of directors or compensation committee.